Wocked61/CPSC332-Group7/README.md

 - Borrowing history with filters plus detailed book-level dashboards
 - Inventory dashboard for adding or editing catalog entries
 - Reporting workspace that lists all currently borrowed titles, highlights overdue items, offers an overdue-only toggle, and exports CSV snapshots
+- Staff reservations queue that surfaces pending/ready holds with quick status updates so pickups can be coordinated
+- Member self-service portal for catalog browsing, reservations, and viewing personal borrowing history

 ## Pre-Requisites
 Before you begin, install the following: